Notes on the Geography of The Western United States: Los Angeles 2011

 Speaking of shopping centers, let's to go the Southland's biggest: South Coast Plaza, in Costa Mesa.
 It's got five department stores--Sears to Saks--along with regiments of expensive designer boutiques.
 For all that, the mall's focal point is unbelievably tedious.

-Mall developers sometimes try to build something more interesting.
+Mall developers have tried to build something more interesting.
 One small experiment is just down the road from South Coast Plaza.
 It's the Lab.

 What better kind of fountain for a site that was once a factory?
-In that life it made night-vision goggles.
+During that incarnation, it made night-vision goggles.

 A restaurant here has a full house for Sunday brunch.

 We've gone to Glendale, just at the southern entrance to the San Fernando Valley.
 Why on earth would we drive to see the Glendale Galleria?
 Good question, since you're already yawning.